arduino/arduino-alvik-mpy/README.md

 - `green` launches the hand following demo
 - `blue` launches the line follower demo

-To run a demo, press the `OK touchpad`, after selecting the right color demo.
+To run a demo, press the `OK touch pad`, after selecting the right color demo.

 To run a different demo, turn the robot off and on again or reset the Arduino® Nano ESP32.

 ### 1. Touch mode example (RED)
 This example starts with the red leds on.

-`directional touchpads` (up, down, left, right) program the desired movements.
+`directional touch pads` (up, down, left, right) program the desired movements.

-Everytime a directional touchpads is pressed, the leds blink with a purple color indicating that the command has been registered.
+Everytime a directional touch pads is pressed, the leds blink with a purple color indicating that the command has been registered.
-- `UP touchpad` will register a 10 cm forward movement
+- `UP touch pad` will register a 10 cm forward movement
-- `DOWN touchpad` will register a 10 cm backward movement
+- `DOWN touch pad` will register a 10 cm backward movement
-- `LEFT touchpad` will register a 90° clockwise rotation movement
+- `LEFT touch pad` will register a 90° clockwise rotation movement
-- `UP touchpad` will register a 90° counterclockwise rotation movement
+- `UP touch pad` will register a 90° counterclockwise rotation movement

-To clear the commands queue, press the `cancel touchpad`.
+To clear the commands queue, press the `cancel touch pad`.
 The leds will blink in red.

 To start the sequence, press the `ok touch pad`.

-Pressing the `cancel touchpad` at any time stops the robot and resets the sequence.
+Pressing the `cancel touch pad` at any time stops the robot and resets the sequence.

 <br>